sjsu-library/langchain-streamlit-chatbot/README.md

 3. Mysql for response stats (optional)

-   If you would like to save users' respone or feedback, set up mysql access.
+   If you would like to save users' response or feedback, set up mysql access.